The Narrow Path Women Walk in Leadership

 Hold back and you risk being overlooked.

-This is why women get so good at timing.
+Women get very good at timing.
 At phrasing.
 At reading the room.
-Not because we love communication strategy, but because we have learned what happens when we do not.
+All because we have learned what happens when we do not.

 And in the middle of all that, the work still needs a decision.